dmarx/discord-comfybot/README.md

 A simple and flexible discord bot that uses ComfyUI as a backend for content generation.

+NB: This tool is intended for private recreational use in small, private, carefully curated communities only.
+This bot gives your users a lot of power over the comfy environment and there's a high risk that malicious users could abuse this system to run arbitrary code on your ComfyUI server.
+You've been warned.

 ### Features

 * Discord users can modify all parameters in basically any arbitrary workflow using simple syntax
 * ComfyUI backend decoupled from the bot, so you can use your own local ComfyUI or remotely served

 ### Setup